 - 1. Non-participation in Senate or committee activities, including repeated absences. - 2.
 Actions that undermine the effectiveness or integrity of the Senate or its committees. - 3.
-Any conduct detrimental to the fulfillment of the Senate's responsibilities. - a.
+Any conduct detrimental to the fulfillment of the Senate's responsibilities, including, but not limited to, violations of the University's Employee Code of Conduct or the Responsibilities of Community Life: The Student Code a.
 Initiation of Removal: Removal proceedings may be initiated by: a recommendation from the Senate Executive Committee or a recommendation from a Senate Committee or a petition signed by at least 25% of the voting members of the constituency represented by the Senator of concern.
 Recommendations must be sent in writing to the Nominating Committee.